totalspectrum/spin2cpp/doc/basic.md

 ```
 Defines a new macro `FOO` with the value `hello`.
 Whenever the symbol `FOO` appears in the text, the preprocessor will substitute `hello`.

 Note that unlike the C preprocessor, this one cannot accept arguments.
 Only simple defines are permitted.

-Also note that in BASIC, unlike C, the preprocessor symbols are not case sensitive.
+Also note that by default the preprocessor is case sensitive, like the C preprocessor but unlike the rest of the BASIC language.
+This is for compatibility with older releases, and may change at some point.
+However, the preprocessor may be made case insensitive with the `#pragma ignore_case` directive (see below).

 If no value is given, e.g.
 ```
 #define BAR
 ```
-then the symbol is defined as the string `1`.
+then the symbol `BAR` is defined as the string `1`.

 #### IFDEF